rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 upper layer.
 The IP datagram, along with the actual message to be delivered, also contains its own header fields that are required to properly route a message to the destination host.
-The following sections describe the key fields of the IP header and are categorized according to their usage.182C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E
+The following sections describe the key fields of the IP header and are categorized according to their usage.

 Addressing
 The two most important fields of the IP header are the source address and destination address.
 Both addresses represent the IP address of the sender and the destination host in a network, and each